 Concert Photography Lesson 4

 All my hard drives are prepared ahead of time to save my files for quick editing.
-I use a file structure that has worked out great for me over the years.
-I usually name the root folder with the date first, starting with the year, then the month and day followed by the country, city and finally the event name.
-For example, If I was shooting a show today in China Shanghai and the show was AC/DC concert, I would name my folder for all the images like this ” 2016_03_06_China_Shanghai_ACDC_Concert “.
-That structure lets me quickly search for a shoot in either date or location by just glancing at the folder structures in Lightroom.
-From this main folder location, I will include subfolders for each band that I will shoot in the day, as well as a folder for the crowd as well.
-Each type of category that I will shoot will have its own folder to go to.
-Once the hard drive is set up, I will then create a Lightroom catalog for that show.
-This Lightroom catalog is a temporary catalog to shoot the show with.
-You will import and do all your editing from this catalog, but once you are finished with the show and you have delivered your images, you will import this catalog into your main Lightroom catalog for archiving.
-If you are shooting a festival though, this folder setup would change a little.
-At a festival, in the main parent folder, I would create a subfolder for each stage that I was shooting at and in that stage folder, I would include all the bands from that stage.
+I use a file structure that has worked great for me over the years.
+I usually name the root folder with the date first, starting with the year, then the month and day, followed by the country, city, and finally the event name.
+For example, if I were shooting a show today in Shanghai, China, and the show was an AC/DC concert, I would name my folder for all the images like this: “2016_03_06_China_Shanghai_ACDC_Concert.”
+That structure lets me quickly search for a shoot by either date or location by just glancing at the folder structures in Lightroom.
+From this main folder, I include subfolders for each band I will shoot during the day, as well as a folder for the crowd.
+Each category I shoot will have its own folder.

 Once the day of the show arrives, make sure you get to the venue early.
 You can to collect your pass and get into the pit to look at the lighting setup.